 Animal Biology 2 sets out to understand the evolutionary forces that have driven the diversification of animal life, and the relationships between the major groups.

 The first section on Invertebrate groups and marine biology focuses on the invertebrate phyla, and traces the evolution of body plans from sea anemones through to fishes.
 We examine theories for the evolution of multi-cellular life, and for the diversification of body plans and life histories among the major groups.
 We then consider the ecology and behaviour of these invertebrate groups in marine environments.
 We focus on life cycles, feeding and locomotion, with special reference to adaptations for life in the open ocean, on the sea bed, and in the intertidal zone.

 The second section on the Biology of mammals and the origin of tetrapods continues the exploration of vertebrate biology from amphibians through reptiles to mammals and birds.
 We then focus on the biology of mammals as an example of a single taxon of animals showing great variation in form and function within a single general body plan.

 Lastly, the Animal Associations component of the course examines the ecology and adaptation of parasitic animals, and the evolutionary interactions between them and their hosts.

 Throughout, the lectures incorporate behaviour and ecology as well as morphology and phylogeny.
 Practical work and films are used to illustrate the lectures and to introduce students to hands-on study of animal diversity and adaptive radiation.
-A major component of the course is the generation of a practical course notebook which students can use as their reference source in a practical exam (25% of total course credit).
-Other assessed components are a course essay (20%) and a written theory exam (55%).
+Assessed components are a course essay (50%), consisting of a course essay outline (5%) and the final course essay (45%), and five course quizzes (one for each section of the course) worth 10% each (50% total).